agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

   - With compound interest of 4% a year
   - inflation of 2% a year
   - increase of 10% every 5 years
-  - and 20% donation
+  - and 20% donation every year
   - for a beginners salary of 100k
+  - 2% increase in salary from 50 years of age

-315 lives in the US for 35 years + 13 lives for the first 5 years in NL = 330 lives.
+280 lives in the US for 35 years + 13 lives for the first 5 years in NL = ~300 lives.

 #### Data science for direct giving